debrouwere/Extendables/docs/_sources/packages/ui/doc/readme.txt

 .. literalinclude:: ../../../examples/ui.jsx
    :language: extendscript

-You'll find this exact script in ``extendables/examples/ui.jsx``.
+You'll find this exact script at ``extendables/examples/ui.jsx``.
 You can copy-paste this file elsewhere and use it as a starting point to learn more about creating user interfaces with the Extendables UI library.

 What's wrong with a GUI designer?
 =================================